ruralinnovation/multi-svc-cartodb/README.md

 # Implementation of CartoDB in multiple services

+The instructions below are detailed--the [Quickstart is here](./docs/QUICKSTART.md).

 ## Overview

 CartoDB is itself a multi-service application, made up of the following core pieces: